technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 4/Lab 4 - Use client script to hide a form section in model-driven app using Visual Studio Code.docx.md

 9. Add the below JavaScript code to the **Example-form-script.js** file.

+    **Note:** After pasting code, make sure that your code doesnt have any extra character and if you see extra braces (in     red colour) at the end of the code, delete them.

 > ```
 > // A namespace defined for the sample code
 >